wp-plugins/appreplica/readme.txt

 == Installation ==

-The installation is pretty standard:
+The installation follows standard WordPress plugin installations:

 1. Go to [http://appreplica.com](http://appreplica.com) to sign up a free account.
-2. Upload the package contents to to the "/wp-content/plugins/" directory
-3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Go to the plugin settings to configure it.
+2. Go to your admin area and select Plugins -> Add new from the menu.
+3. Search for "Appreplica".
+4. Click install.
+5. Click activate.

 == Screenshots ==